 Membership and Cancellation Policy

 I haven’t signed up for the membership in either of the gyms because I was only in the location temporarily.
 However, I know that prices are fairly similar, depending on how often you plan to use the gym.

 Also, both gyms offer a free trial where you can walk in and check if that’s something you’re looking for (that’s what I did).

 Pricing for 9Round membership.

 In-person at your local gym

-- There is a second option when you don’t pay upfront enrolnment fee, but instead you pay more each month.
+- There is a second option when you don’t pay an upfront enrolment fee, but instead, you pay more each month.

-- Sometimes when you try to call there can be an issue with the number so I recommend to always fill out the form in person.
-You should bring with you all the necessary information like ID and accoun details.
+- Sometimes when you try to call there can be an issue with the number so I recommend always filling out the form in person.
+You should bring with you all the necessary information like ID and account details.

 To compare, here you have the Orangetheory Membership plan.

 Premier $159 (unlimited)